Explore this course:

 - Research Methods and Dissertation Preparation

 This module assists students in the identification of, and preparation of a dissertation proposal.
-Students will: learn about: on-going research in the School; identify and prepare a dissertation proposal; carry out a preliminary literature search in the area of the dissertation research topic; and be introduced to the use of social research methods and statistics for information management.15 credits
+Students will: familiarise themselves with on-going research in the School; identify and prepare a dissertation proposal; carry out a preliminary literature search in the area of the dissertation research topic; and be introduced to the use of social research methods and statistics for information management.15 credits

 This module enables students to carry out an extended piece of work on an Information School approved topic, so that they can explore an area of specialist interest to them in greater depth.
 Students will be supported through tutorials with a project supervisor, will apply research methods appropriate to their topic, and implement their work-plan to produce an individual project report.
 Students will already have identified a suitable topic and designed a project plan in the pre-requisite unit Research Methods and Dissertation Preparation.45 credits

 The module will examine the key theoretical frameworks and methods used in social media studies.
 Students will explore the following questions: 1) What can be learnt about society by studying social media?
 2) How should researchers construct ethical stances for researching sites such as Facebook and Twitter?
 3) What are the traditional and digital research methods and tools that can be applied to conduct research on social media?
 4) What are the strengths and weaknesses of these methods?15 credits